cywang117/mini-apps-1/README.md

-# Hack Reactor: Mini Apps 1 Sprint
+# Mini Apps 1 Sprint
-This README lists specs completed as specified on GLearn.
+This README lists specs completed for each mini application, created with software development best practices in mind.

 ## Table of Contents
 * [Tic Tac Toe](#challenge-1-tic-tac-toe)